 The Fort Collins Police Services Records Section gathers information from officers throughout the department in the course of crime prevention, intervention and investigation and makes it accessible to all others in the organization.
 All information is funneled to one location where it is processed, stored, and reviewed.
 This central hub for information is the Records Section and is comprised of 18 employees who gather, process, and store information.

-The Records Section is open for business from 8:00 a.m. to 8:00 p.m.
-Monday through Friday and 8:00 a.m. to 6:00 p.m.
+The Records Section is open to the public from 8:00 a.m. to 6:00 p.m.
+Monday through Friday and 8:00 a.m. to 2:00 p.m.
 Saturday and Sunday, including most holidays.
 We will be closed on Thanksgiving Day and Christmas Day When information is gathered by officers in the field, whether by patrol officers responding to calls for service, detectives investigating crime, or officers acting in other capacities, departmental records are completed and forwarded to Records.
 Police Report Specialists (PRS) then process and store the information in the Records Management System (RMS), which is a computer software program, developed for that task.
 The information is then accessible through any of the terminals set up with RMS access.
 An RMS terminal is found in every office of Fort Collins Police Services, putting police information at the fingertips of nearly every sworn and civilian employee of the department.

 Every task undertaken by the department, from selling a copy of a minor traffic accident to filing a homicide case with the District Attorney, is rooted at least in part in RMS.
 Through this system, officers research a person's criminal record, learn the history of police activity at any given address in the city, find specific details related to a certain crime, or add valuable information to an investigation -- all in a matter of seconds.